MHanak1/michaels-screensaver/README.md

 * ¯\\\_(ツ)\_/¯
 * Try [this script](https://askubuntu.com/questions/707855/how-to-execute-a-command-after-a-certain-period-of-inactivity-triggered-by-keyb) (I may eventually build that into the screensaver)
 ### macOS
-* does not and probably never will not work as an actual screensaver. as far as I know MacOS handles screensavers differently, and even if I did figure out how to do that, I do not have a device I could test it on.
+* does not and probably never will not work as an actual screensaver. as far as I know macOS handles screensavers differently, and even if I did figure out how to do that, I do not have a device I could test it on.
 ## Building
 ### Native
 `cargo run --release` - the compiled binary *should* be somewhere in the `target/release` folder